A #BlackAF memoir of a PWI graduate

 This piece is about NAACP #6816, BSA, Soul Lifters, and the whole NPHC who filled up conference rooms, auditoriums, ballrooms, warehouses, Farrington Pit, the YARD, and every other space with every Black face so often it wasn’t hard to claim you knew every Black person on campus.

-This is for those of us who wrote VOTE OR DIE on the walls of campus buildings in spite of knowing we might be expelled but because we knew everyone didn’t make it to the Black Athena forum or take African American History with Dr. Pruitt and hadn’t felt the shaking and power in her voice when she spoke of the conditions of slave ships and the four little girls who were murdered in a church bombing.
+This is for those of us who wrote VOTE OR DIE on the walls of campus buildings in spite of knowing we might be expelled because we knew everyone didn’t make it to the Tenth's Black Athena forum or take African American History with Dr. Pruitt so they never felt the shaking and power in her voice when she spoke of the conditions of slave ships and the four little girls who were murdered in a church bombing.

 This is for those of us who were denied access to our own information but fought tooth and nail to get it anyway.